chenghanc/preprocess/README.md

 # Data preparation

-Download specific class images and annotations from COCO dataset and convert to YOLO format
+Download specific class images and annotations from COCO dataset and convert to YOLO format.
+Perform training on MS COCO dataset using Darknet

 ## Usage: